VPFA Staff

 Emily Brenner

 Emily Brenner graduated from Coastal Carolina University in Conway, SC with a B.A. in History, a minor in Religious Studies, and a certificate in Cultural Heritage Studies.
 During undergrad, she worked on multiple projects, including helping to recreate virtual landscapes of the local Gullah Geechee communities and helping create two museum exhibits.
-Currently, Emily is a first-year graduate student pursuing a Master in Library Sciences with the hope to work in archives in the future.
+Currently, Emily is a second-year graduate student pursuing a Master in Library and Information Science with the hope to work in archives and archival outreach in the future.